-- Request login details by emailing the accreditation team- accreditation@bsecho.org.
-Provide your BSE ID number, the type of accreditation you are pursuing.
-TOE candidates, please specify if you require the reduced case template.
-Also, inform us of your mentor's name and email address- we will assign them to your logbook. - An automated message from the portal will be emailed to you with your login details. - Link to the portal: https://logbook-v2.bsecho.org/login a.
+- o Request login details by emailing the accreditation team- accreditation@bsecho.org. - o Provide your BSE ID number, the type of accreditation you are pursuing. - Also, inform us of your mentor's name and email address- we will assign them to your logbook. - o An automated message from the portal will be emailed to you with your login details. - o Link to the portal: https://logbook-v2.bsecho.org/login a.
 If you have forgotten your password, please click the link titled Forgot your password?